Rooftop beekeeping at Saskatoon restaurant is all the buzz on Broadway - Saskatoon | Globalnews.ca

 READ MORE: Billy Bee to shift to all-Canadian honey this year

-These new roof top tenants are all part of a collaborative endeavor between Brown, the restaurant, art educator Monique Martin as well as 125 students in grades seven and eight from Georges Vanier Catholic Fine Arts School and St. Philip School.
+These new roof top tenants are part of a collaborative endeavor between Brown, the restaurant, art educator Monique Martin as well as 125 grade seven and eight students from Georges Vanier Catholic Fine Arts School and St. Philip School.

-“I’m all about doing that for kids making them feel like they’ve made a change in their community and they’re part of it,” Martin, who is also a Saskatoon artist, said.
+“I’m all about doing that for kids making them feel like they’ve made a change in their community and they’re part of it,” said Martin, who is also a Saskatoon artist.

 “Sometimes we leave kids on the outside and parents are only part of the community, I want kids to feel like I have done something here.”

 The honey produced by the bees will be used to prepare food and beverages at the restaurant.
-According to the chef, multiple menu items in the bakery/restaurant are made with honey, everything from cakes to salad dressings, as an alternative to refined sugars.
+According to Calories chef Taszia Thakur, multiple menu items in the bakery/restaurant are made with honey, everything from cakes to salad dressings, as an alternative to refined sugars.

-“Now that they’re on our roof and we’re doing it ourselves, it’s not just getting it local from our local farmers we’re actually doing it ourselves,” Calories chef Taszia Thakur said.
+“Now that they’re on our roof and we’re doing it ourselves, it’s not just getting it local from our local farmers we’re actually doing it ourselves,” Thakur said.

 READ MORE: NB bee farmer credits natural pollination for buzzing year of honey production